PecanProject/web/README.md

 All involved are expected to follow the [PEcAn code of conduct](https://pecanproject.github.io/pecan-documentation/master/contributor-covenant-code-of-conduct.html) and contribute to a positive and inclusive environment.

 - Be polite, be patient.
-- Be specific about your doubts, make sure you read this documentation carefully.

 First time contributors are welcome.
 Contributions can be very simple, make sure to check out beginner friendly issues, if present.